ChthonVII/guildwarslinuxinstallguide/README.md

 Steam enables FSYNC by default, and ESYNC by default if FSYNC is disabled or unsupported by your kernel.
 If you want to turn them off, set the environment variables `PROTON_NO_FSYNC=1` and/or `PROTON_NO_ESYNC=1`.
 See Part 6 for more information.

 #### TexMod in Steam
-Extract TexMod into Steam's Guild Wars wine prefix at `<steam directory>/steamapps/compatdata/<random numbers>/pfx/drive_c/Program Files (x86)/TexMod`.
+Extract TexMod into Steam's Guild Wars wine prefix at `{steam directory}/steamapps/compatdata/{random numbers}/pfx/drive_c/Program Files (x86)/TexMod`.
 Use `steamarbitrarycommand.sh` to launch TexMod in place of `Gw.exe`, then launch Guild Wars from inside TexMod.
 See Part 7 for more information.

 #### uMod in Steam
-Extract uMod into Steam's Guild Wars wine prefix at `<steam directory>/steamapps/compatdata/<random numbers>/pfx/drive_c/Program Files (x86)/uMod`.
+Extract uMod into Steam's Guild Wars wine prefix at `{steam directory}/steamapps/compatdata/{random numbers}/pfx/drive_c/Program Files (x86)/uMod`.

 If you want to launch Guild Wars from inside uMod, use `steamarbitrarycommand.sh` to launch uMod in place of `Gw.exe`.
 See Part 7 for more information.